|38.01||County agricultural societies; formation, powers.|

 |38.35||State appropriations; how spent.|

 |38.37||County extension committee; program, county agents.|

 38.01 County agricultural societies; formation, powers.

-(a) An agricultural society or association may be incorporated by citizens of any county, or two or more counties jointly, but only one agricultural society shall be organized in any county.
+An agricultural society or association may be incorporated by citizens of any county, or two or more counties jointly, but only one agricultural society shall be organized in any county.
 An agricultural society may sue and be sued in its corporate name; may adopt bylaws, rules, and regulations, alter and amend the same; may purchase and hold, lease and control any real or personal property deemed to promote the objects of the society, and may rent, lease, sell, and convey the same.
-Any income from the rental or lease of the property may be used for any or all of the following purposes: (1) Acquisition of additional real property; (2) Construction of additional buildings; or (3) Maintenance and care of the society's property.
-This section shall not be construed to preclude the continuance of any agricultural society now existing or the granting of aid to the society.
+Any income from the rental or lease of such property may be used for any or all of the following purposes: (1) Acquisition of additional real property; (2) Construction of additional buildings; or (3) Maintenance and care of the society's property.
+This section shall not be construed to preclude the continuance of any agricultural society now existing or the granting of aid thereto.

 The provisions of this section supersede all special laws on the same subject.